agrawalsmart7/autoRecon/README.md

 <br>**3.** It will try to parse the CSP header (if set).
 It will store the domains which are set on CS policy.
 <br>`For ex.
 CSP:- default-src *.test.com www.test1.com test2.com`
 <br>then it will parse it and store these domains like `test.com, www.test1.com, test2.com` then it will try to find the JSONp endpoints on those domains through the use of `google.com, ask.com`.
 (Intentionally for bypassing CSP).
+<br>**4** Then it will try to crawl the target and try to find out the vulnerble URL for xss.
+(If any).
+Remember it will take one round for crawl.
 **Now on Subdomains.**

 **Phase 1**: It will find the sub-domains through the use of the sublist3r.